When was the last time you held a photo of yourself you absolutely loved?

 Well, I’ve always had a camera in hand.
 In fact, my very first camera was given to me by my dad when I was just 8 years old.
 It was a hot pink Concord camera, the kind that took the 110 film that looked like a parentheses and you had to wind it up for the flash to fire!
 As a child of the 90s, I took a LOT of photos of everything I saw.
 I still have most of them boxed away!

-But artist blood runs through my DNA.
+But artist blood runs through my DNA and that is hard to avoid.
 Both of my parents are artists.
-My mother has always created collectible things, and since 1992 she has been an international, multi-award-winning collectible Teddy Bear artist, with customers from all over the globe.
+My mother has always created collectible things, and since 1992 she has been an international, multi-award-winning collectible Teddy Bear artist, with customers from all over the globe collecting her work.
 My dad was also a photographer and he used to dream about opening his own studio and photographing fashion.

 In the fall of 2015, my dad was diagnosed with pancreatic cancer.
 I flew down to Florida to visit with him post-op and I took my little starter camera with me, because I had an increasing interest in photography again.
-It was on that trip, during a sunset “expedition” to the local marina when the sun spun amazingly beautiful colors in the sky, and I watched my dad appreciating that sunset, that a literal fire was born in me.
+It was on that trip, during a sunset “expedition” to the local marina in Julington Creek where the sun spun amazingly beautiful colors in the sky, that I watched my dad appreciating that sunset.
+A literal fire was born in me.
+I’ve said before that it was during that sunset when my purpose came crashing back to me after a more than ten year hiatus.
+As if the fiery color of the clouds and sky beamed down into my heart.
 Suddenly, I knew what I wanted to do and who I wanted to be, and it all snowballed from there.
 In 2016, I legally opened my business and in 2017, I decided my heart belonged in boudoir, helping women realize they are beautiful NO. MATTER.
 WHAT.